 Secret #5: Look for common ground immediately

-Before I head out to a networking event or get on the phone with a client, I like to do some research on the people I want to talk with.
-My goal is to guide the conversation to places of common interest so we never get to that awkward moment of silence.
+Before we head out to a networking event or get on the phone with a client, we like to do some research on the people we want to talk with.
+Our goal is to guide the conversation to places of common interest so we never get to that awkward moment of silence.

 This could be as simple as having a mutual friend, or it could be that you both like the same sport or outdoor activity.